How to Sell Your House Without a Realtor in California (2026 Guide)

 • The home is in good condition and easy to show

-When FSBO Is Risky
+When Is FSBO Risky?

 • The home needs significant repairs (buyers will lowball aggressively)